 “There is love in me the likes of which you’ve never seen.
 There is rage in me the likes of which should never escape.
 If I am not satisfied int he one, I will indulge the other.”

-The famous gothic novel ‘Frankenstein’ by Mary Shelley follows the doomed downfall of the rich, and ambitious Victor Frankenstein in the early 1800s and due to passionately succeeding in creating a ‘monster’ from the leftovers of death he disrupts the nature of life and suffers as a consequence.
-Immediately after creating this fiendish creature, he is terrified and therefore makes the terrible mistake to abandon and neglect the creature thus forming the antagonist of the novel.
-The creature holds the four traits of a gothic protagonist and I will be explaining how he fits three of these traits, dualism, passion and drive and the need to control the protagonist.
+The famous gothic novel ‘Frankenstein’ by Mary Shelley follows the doomed downfall of the rich, and ambitious Victor Frankenstein during the late 1700s.
+Due to compassionately succeeding in creating a ‘monster’ from the leftovers of death, he disrupts the balance of nature and suffers as a consequence.
+Immediately after creating this fiendish creature, he is terrified and therefore makes the terrible mistake to abandon and neglect the creature thus forming a destructive and bitter enemy set on ruining the life of Victor for bringing him into a hateful world.
+The creature holds the four traits of a gothic protagonist and in this essay, I will be explaining how he fits three of these traits, dualism, passion and drive and the need to control the protagonist.

 The creature displays the trait of dualism, as he isn’t a one-sided character who only wishes to complete sinister acts, as shown by his gentle and kind nature shortly after being introduced into the world.
 During the chapters in which the creature narrates, it is clearly shown that he isn’t innately evil like Victor assumes and through the hatred and disapproval of society, the creature evolves into a vengeful killer hellbent on the destruction of Victor’s life for creating him into a world which despises him.
 The kind nature of the creature is shown by his actions towards the De-Lacey family, “when they had retired to rest, if there was any moon or the night was star-light… went into the woods and collected my own food and fuel for the cottage.”
 These unnecessary acts of kindness display one of his opposing traits and prove that he wasn’t initially vengeful against the human race and that this devoted hatred was developed due to being attacked, feared and abandoned by any hope of companionship.
 There is a drastic change in the creature’s nature, now become more threatening and having nothing to lose, brings torment on Victor for failing to create a female counterpart, breaking the stated deal “comply with my conditions, I will leave them and you at peace; but if you refuse, I will glut the maw of death, until it be satiated with the blood of your remaining friends.”
 Now pulling no punches once Victor fails to comply, he displays the trait murderous and vengeful which contrasts with his early innocent nature and by killing Victor’s loved ones he acts against his early actions of helping the De- Lacey family, therefore displaying dualism.